bedapub/space-microbe/README.md

 ### Main Output

 The Snakemake workflow produces an output directory specified in `--outdir`.
 The output directory contains multiple subdirectories.

 One of the subdirectories is the `multiqc_QC` directory, containing a `multiqc_report.html` - a MultiQC report for the QC steps (fastp and cutadapt) and the taxonomic classification with Kraken2.

 The other subdirectories are one directory for every sample specified in the file list, named by the sample ID specified in the file list.
-These subdirectories contain multiple output files for every sample, the most important one being `SAMPLE_ID_profiling-output.txt`, which is the input file for the `microbiome10XVisium` R package.
-Other output files are the quality controlled read2 fastq file `SAMPLE_ID_trim.fq.gz` and kraken output `SAMPLE_ID_kraken-output.txt` and report `SAMPLE_ID_kraken-output.txt` files, which can be used for further processing with KrakenTools (see https://github.com/jenniferlu717/KrakenTools).
+These subdirectories contain multiple output files for every sample:
+* `SAMPLE_ID_profiling-output.txt`: a tab-separated txt file with the spatial (BC), molecular (BC) and taxonomic (taxID) information for every read.
+This is the input file required for the `microbiome10XVisium` R package.
+* `SAMPLE_ID_trim.fq.gz`: the quality_controlled fastq file for read2
+* `SAMPLE_ID_kraken-output.txt` and `SAMPLE_ID_kraken-report.txt`: the original Kraken2 output and report files, which can be used for further processing with [KrakenTools] (see https://github.com/jenniferlu717/KrakenTools).

 ### Environment Creation with Mamba